Nisha318/Nisha318.github.io/_posts/2023-07-15-Splunk-Basics-(-TryHackMe-Walkthrough).md

 </ul>

 <h5>Task 1 Introduction </h5>
 Splunk is one of the leading SIEM solutions in the market that provides the ability to collect, analyze and correlate the network and machine logs in real-time.
-In this room, we will explore the basics of Splunk and its functionalities and how it provides better visibility of network activities and help in speeding up the detection.</br>
+In this room, we will explore the basics of Splunk and its functionalities and how it provides better visibility of network activities and help in speeding up the detection.<br>

 Continue with the next task.